just1689/freelance-contract/README.md

 ####Payment Schedule

 Pay Schedule: [every other week on Friday and all invoices are payable upon receipt.]

-Deposit Amount: [DEPOSIT AMOUNT]

-If specified above, a deposit of the amount specified is due up front and will be subtracted from the last invoice.

 Any payments not received within 7 days will halt work until the payment is received.
 If payment is late twice during the project, I retain the right to ask for prepayment of hours or to end the project, whichever is deemed more fitting for the situation.